eclipse-keyple/keyple-website/content/learn/developer-guide/create-a-card-extension.md

 ---
 title: Create a card extension
-summary: How to develop a card specific Keyple extension.
+summary: How to develop an add-on to manage a specific type of card.
 type: book
 toc: true
 draft: false
-weight: 350
+weight: 60
 ---

 ---